-In many cases, the initial targeted attack can be human-to-human based such as a simple phone call pretending to be someone they are not asking (or demanding) access because their “job depends on it” and they are the only one’s who can help them.
+In many cases, the initial targeted attack can be human-to-human based.
+A simple phone call pretending to be someone they are not asking (or demanding) access because their “job depends on it” and they are the only ones who can help them.

 Hackers are not always using computers as a medium to obtain unauthorized access.

-Preventing hackers from getting a “foot in the door” from traditional malware as mentioned earlier is vital in blocking a custom targeted attack.
+It is vital to prevent hackers from getting a “foot in the door” via targeted malware attacks.
 Ensuring employees know about several tactics cybercriminals use can prevent them from becoming the gateway to bypass a firm’s defenses.